 The following image (click to enlarge) better shows the steps of this crochet stitch.
 Sorry about the grubby marks on the image.
 Photographed from one of my childhood crochet books.

 See “Solomon’s Knot Fine Crochet Shawl” for an example of this crochet stitch in use.

 Strap-single crochet stitch

 The name “strap single crochet stitch” or “ssc stitch” or “strap sc stitch” – well, I made it up.
 I “discovered” this stitch during experimentations.
-It probably already existed somewhere but I never came across it.
+It may well exist somewhere but I have not come across it.
 So I named it thus because it makes very strong and good looking crocheted straps that are ideal for bags, belts, and the like.

 see: Knit-single crochet

 This library of graphical crochet stitches will be updated over time.
 As and when time allow.
 If you should have crochet stitches you are looking for, please leave a comment and I will try to see if I can find and document it.
 Preferably graphically.